 Most Likely Causes

-The most common cause is a ground loop.
-That happens when connected devices end up referencing ground through more than one path, which can create a low-level hum or buzz in the system.
-Home karaoke setups are especially vulnerable when a TV, mixer, amplifier, and wireless microphone receiver are all tied together while drawing power from different outlets or different branches of the room.
+The first common cause is a ground loop.
+This can happen when connected devices create more than one electrical ground path.
+In a karaoke setup, this often shows up when the TV, mixer, amplifier, microphone receiver, and source devices are connected together while drawing power from different outlets or different power strips.

 Step-by-Step Checks at Home

-Start by lowering the system volume to a safe level and powering down before you unplug or reconnect anything.
-Do not move live cables around while the system is actively amplified.
-The goal is to isolate the noise without creating a new problem.
+Start by lowering the system volume and powering everything down before unplugging or reconnecting cables.
+Do not move live audio cables while the system is amplified, because sudden pops or surges can damage speakers or startle people in the room.

 What People Blame Too Quickly